Love Connection: Legacy

-The show was one of the biggest game show hits of the 1980s and early 1990s, and helped revive Chuck Woolery's hosting career.
-At 11 seasons and 2,120 episodes, it was one of the longest lasting game shows in syndication.
-For many years it was third behind Merv Griffin's Jeopardy! and Wheel of Fortune (formerly hosted by Woolery) for longest lasting game show in syndication, but since has been surpassed by Family Feud and Who Wants to Be a Millionaire.
-Coincidentally, the show premiered on the same date (September 19) that Woolery's former show, Wheel of Fortune, debuted its syndicated edition in 1983.

-There is a scene in the 1990 movie Misery where Annie Wilkes is watching the show while eating Cheetos.

 As of 1993, among the couples who met on the show, there were a total of 29 marriages, 8 engagements, and 15 children, according to Woolery.

 A year later, in a Daily Variety trade ad promoting the end of the original show's run after 11 seasons, it was stated that there were 35,478 taped interviews, 2,120 episodes, 31 marriages, and 20 children.

 "Two and two"

 Woolery created his catch phrase "we'll be back in two and two" on Love Connection, often accompanied by a two-fingered hand gesture.
 The line referred to the fact that the program would return in two minutes and two seconds, the total length of a standard commercial break at the time, including the fade-out and fade-ins bookending each break.
 Woolery would later use this phrase on other shows he hosted as well.

-Syndication
+Announcers

+For the first six seasons, the show was announced by a variety of game show announcing veterans.
+Rod Roddy announced seasons 1 and 2, with Gene Wood announcing seasons 3 and 4.
+Rich Jeffries announced season 5, and Johnny Gilbert announced season 6.
+Starting with season 7, John Cervenka took over as announcer, and stayed in that role until the series concluded becoming the longest running announcer of the series.